modin-project/modin/docs/getting_started/troubleshooting.rst

 However, this may lead to other problem regarding a race condition in Ray between the import thread and the thread executing the code.
 So for now we just highlight the problem in hope of a future fix in Ray itself.

-Also, it is worth noting that every distributed engine by its nature has a little overhead for the first operation being call, which may be important for microbenchmarks.
+Also, it is worth noting that every distributed engine by its nature has a little overhead for the first operation being called, which may be important for microbenchmarks.
 What you likely want to do is warm up worker processes either by excluding the time of the first iteration from your measurements or execute a simple function in workers to fully set up them.